jonyonson/jonathantaylor.io/content/blog/use-effect-hook/index.md

 ---
-title: 'An Introduction to React Hooks: useEffect()'
+title: "An Introduction to the useEffect() Hook"
 date: '2019-12-27'
 ---